brandonbloom/brandonbloom.github.io/source/_posts/2017-01-18-versioning-better-than-semver.md

 date: 2017-01-18 01:30
 ---

 I've written before about [my dislike for SemVer][1].
-Recently, Rich Hickey has [spoke about this very same issue, and more][2].
+Recently, Rich Hickey [spoke about this very same issue, and more][2].
 I'm currently working on some software that I'm hoping people will use, so I decided to make my thoughts on a better versioning scheme clear.
 Below you'll find an exerpt from my new